ItanasMin/Bit-Data-Analysis/README.md

 # 📊 Itanas Minkevičius | Data Analytics Portfolio

 Welcome to my data analytics repository!
-I am a **Business Data Analyst** (in training) with a background in sales operations and a passion for turning raw data into strategic business insights.
+I am a **Data Analyst** (in training) with a background in sales operations and a passion for turning raw data into strategic business insights.

 This repository showcases my technical journey through SQL, Python, Power BI, and Statistics.